garystafford/voter-service/README.md

 ## Build Artifact

-The project's source code is continuously built and tested on every code check-in to GitHub.
-If all unit tests pass, the resulting Spring Boot JAR is stored in the `artifacts` branch of the [voter-service-artifacts](https://github.com/garystafford/voter-service-artifacts) GitHub repository.
-The JAR file's name is incremented with each successful build.
+The project's source code is continuously built and tested on every commit to [GitHub](https://github.com/garystafford/voter-service), using [Travis CI](https://travis-ci.org/garystafford/voter-service).
+If all unit tests pass, the resulting Spring Boot JAR is pushed to the `artifacts` branch of the [voter-service-artifacts](https://github.com/garystafford/voter-service-artifacts) GitHub repository.
+The JAR's filename is incremented with each successful build (i.e. `voter-service-0.2.10.jar`).

 ![Vote Continuous Integration Pipeline](Voter-CI.png)